 It therefore takes a creative leader to come up with the best possible solution for the specific problem at hand.

 Being creative, unfortunately, is something that cannot really be taught.
 It draws on experiences, ideas from anywhere (literature, other industries, past projects) to implement a plan or strategy that will make a difference and achieve the result you are looking for.

 There is no way around putting in long hours and experience to understand an industry.
 Industry expertise is essential for credibility and decision-making.

 It requires years of experience, a deep understanding of competitors, what clients are looking for, and what the gaps are.

 The time to start doing this, is not when you reach the CEO level, but when you join the industry at the outset.
 If you’re set on occupying a CEO position one day, get curious and make it a point to understand your industry in and out.

 Drop us a line or two in the comment box below or email us at email@example.com.
 For more How To articles, click here.

-Published in English daily The Star, Malaysia, 30 November 2013
+First Published on www.leaderonomics.com and republished in English daily The Star, Malaysia, 30 November 2013